dmentipl/phantom-setup/examples/setup_disc.md

 ## Compile Phantom

 You can start a Phantom calculation from these two files but you must compile Phantom with the correct Makefile variables.
-We can use the `generate_compile_command` method to show how Phantom would be compiled.
+We can use the `phantom_compile_command` method to show how Phantom would be compiled.

 ```python
 print(setup.phantom_compile_command())